 - View the Patient Information Leaflet (PIL) for Nimenrix

 Meningococcal meningitis is an acute bacterial disease that can cause systemic infection.
-There are 13 different serogroups of meningitis of which groups B and C are most common in the UK.
-Serogroup A and the less common W135 can cause serious epidemics which occur predominantly in the African meningitis belt from Senegal in the west to Ethiopia in the east.
+There are 13 different serogroups of meningitis, of which groups B and C are the most common in the UK.
+Serogroup A and the less common W135 can cause serious epidemics - these occur predominantly in the African meningitis belt from Senegal in the west to Ethiopia in the east.
 These serotypes have also been responsible for outbreaks in Saudi Arabia during the Hajj pilgrimages.

 The disease is transmitted by sneezing, coughing or direct contact with respiratory secretions.
-The bacteria are found in the nasal passages of healthy individuals.
-Around 25% of adolescents and 5-11% of adults carry the bacteria.
+The bacteria are sometimes found in the nasal passages of healthy individuals - around 25% of adolescents and 5-11% of adults carry the bacteria.

 Symptoms of meningitis usually include one or more of the following;